Public Comment

 National Survey of Older Americans Act Participants: Public Comment

-In April 2021, the Administration for Community Living issued a request for comments regarding its proposed collection of information through the National Survey of Older Americans Act Participants.
+In August 2023, the Administration for Community Living issued a request for comments regarding proposed changes to the National Survey of Older Americans Act Participants that would include a question about gender identity.

 Public Comment